-At year-end, the Governing Group's cash and cash equivalent bank balance was \$539,354 all of which were held in U.S. Government money market funds.
+At year-end, the Governing Group's cash equivalent bank balance was \$533,712 all of which was held in U.S. Government money market funds.

 Fair Value Measurement - Fair Value hierarchy categorizes the inputs to valuation techniques used to measure fair value into the following levels: